varshiths/scg-augmented/README.md

 # neural-motifs

 This is a project attempting to adapt neural-motifs to incorporate side information.
 For details, read this [report](REPORT.md).
 The original README.md is following.
+For installation and setting up the reposiroty follow the steps described below.
+For a guide to the code base, read this [brief description](CODE.md).

 ### Like this work, or scene understanding in general?
 You might be interested in checking out my brand new dataset VCR: Visual Commonsense Reasoning, at [visualcommonsense.com](https://visualcommonsense.com)!